zoxpx/pxdocs/content/reference/release-notes/on-premise-lighthouse.md

 * Added in support for the latest Openstorage api's and made Lighthouse work with these.
 * Added creation of the influx px_stats database if not present.
-* Added kubernetes commands for spinning up a px node/cluster
+* Added kubernetes commands for spinning up a Portworx node/cluster
 * Added feature where the user can specify admin email and company.
 * Added feature where the user can specify which port Lighthouse would be running on.